About r/matheducation

 The community at a glance

 r/matheducation is a Subreddit for Teachers and Math with roughly 41K members.
 It has been around since 2008.
 It uses a forum format for communication.
-On the Hive Index it ranks #7 in the Math communities list and #10 in the Teaching communities list.
+On the Hive Index it ranks #3 in the Math communities list.

 Roughly 7K members have joined in the past year.
-Popular discussion topics include Math, Education, and Teaching.
-Common discussion themes are Advice Requests and Solution Requests.
+Popular discussion topics include Math, Looking For, and Struggling.
+Common discussion themes are Advice Requests and Self-Promotion.
 Product recommendations often mention math books and math apps.

 Community Topics